1n3ffbl3/studying-with-specs/game5/specs-5.md

         VARIABLE2: column
             Initialized: Value of column attribute in DOM box element.

-		BEHAVIOR: If null equals to boardState at row [row] and column [column] than depending on state (true/false) of nextPlayer it assigns the value of "x" or "o" into boardState[row][column].
+		BEHAVIOR: If null equals to boardState at row and column than depending on state of nextPlayer it assigns the new value into boardState[row][column].
 After assignment it toggles nextPlayer.
-		Then refresh the board by calling function populateBoard.
-		If boardState from box.id is not equal null,then it shows alert message.
+Then refresh the board by calling function populateBoard.If boardState from box.id is not equal null,then it shows alert message.

 		PURPOSE: It says what is the order in game and what you can and can't do.
 Refresh the board if move is done correctly.